nist-ionstorage/pdq2/doc/manual.rst

 -----------

 The frame data consists of a concatenation of lines.
-Each line has the following format:
+Each line has the following format (a row being a word of 16 bits):

 +----------------------+
 | ``header``           |